Cross Country and Distance Running Camp

 Each morning begins with a run along the trails in the foothills of Y-Mountain or along the river bottoms next to the Provo River.
 Current members of the BYU cross country team will run with you and our skilled staff will place you in ability groups that will allow you to train with runners of your same ability.
 Whether you are a beginner or a State champion there will always be a group for you!

-Coach Ed Eyestone and his staff will lead discussions throughout the day on such topics as elite level nutrition, training theory, sports psychology, racing strategy, proper running form, injury prevention and treatment and what it takes to run at the college level.
+Coaches Eyestone and Taylor will lead discussions throughout the day on such topics as elite level nutrition, training theory, sports psychology, racing strategy, proper running form, injury prevention and treatment and what it takes to run at the college level.

 Our goal is for you to have fun as you run and gain valuable knowledge that will help you become the best runner that you can be!